Bob Carr: China

 Carr returned to China with Prime Minister Gillard in April 2013 for the annual Boao Forum for Asia, with a focus on strengthening bilateral relations.
 The Chinese Government agreed to the direct convertibility of Australian currency into yuan - only the third such agreement in China's history.
 Gillard and Carr also secured agreements for an annual leadership dialogue with their Chinese counterparts.
-China's President Xi Jinping was reported as intending to lift Australia-China relations "to a new level" following Forum discussions.
+China's President Xi Jinping was reported as intending to lift Australia–China relations "to a new level" following Forum discussions.

-In a speech following the visit, Carr said Australia's achievements at the Forum had been to create the bilateral architecture needed to support future Australia-China relations - annual leaders and foreign minister's talks, and an ongoing economic dialogue between Australia's trade and competitiveness ministers and the chairman of China's National Development and Reform Commission.
+In a speech following the visit, Carr said Australia's achievements at the Forum had been to create the bilateral architecture needed to support future Australia–China relations - annual leaders and foreign minister's talks, and an ongoing economic dialogue between Australia's trade and competitiveness ministers and the chairman of China's National Development and Reform Commission.
 Carr praised China's leadership for being "determined, confident and pragmatic" about the continued economic and geopolitical rise of their country.

 His third visit, in July 2013, was to open Australia's fourth diplomatic post in China, a consulate-general in the Sichuan provincial capital of Chengdu.
 At the opening Carr emphasised trade issues, highlighting Chinese investment in Australia and saying the new consulate would assist Australian firms in establishing a presence in western China.

 G20

 President Putin with Carr, G20, St Petersburg, September 2013.

-Carr also represented Australia at the 2013 G-20 Saint Petersburg summit, standing in for Prime Minister Kevin Rudd, due to the pending 2013 federal election.
+Carr also represented Australia at the 2013 G20 Saint Petersburg summit, standing in for prime minister Kevin Rudd, due to the pending 2013 federal election.
 His G20 interventions included as a member of a panel comprising Russian business and international labour, and in a leader's debate on chemical weapons in Syria.
 At a sideline meeting convened by UK Prime Minister David Cameron, Carr also secured international agreement on a medical pact in Syria to protect hospitals and health care workers from targeted attacks and to maintain humanitarian access for medical NGO's and for the distribution of aid.